Formula One drivers from Italy: Notable former drivers

 Jarno Trulli competed at 256 events over 15 seasons from 1997.
 He started on pole and then won the 2004 Monaco Grand Prix, but was sacked later that year when his relationship with Renault team boss Flavio Briatore broke down.
 It would prove to be Trulli's highest championship finish with his accrued 46 points giving him sixth place.

-Andrea de Cesaris stood on the podium five times out of 208 race starts, and is the driver with the most starts to never have won a race.
+Andrea de Cesaris stood on the podium five times out of 208 race starts, and is the driver with the second-most starts to never have won a race.
 He drove for Alfa Romeo twice in 1980 before securing a full-time drive with McLaren the following year.
 Never staying with a team for more than two seasons in a row de Cesaris drove for ten different teams in total.
 Perhaps his worst time in the sport came between 1985 and 1987 when he only finished six of the 42 races he started.

 Elio de Angelis scored two wins during a career that spanned eight seasons.
 He made his debut in 1979 with Shadow before a six-year stint with Lotus.
 He achieved his best result in 1984 when four podium finishes helped him to third in the title race.
 He looked to be going better the following year, leading the championship for several races, but a series of poor results put him down to fifth.
 He moved over to Brabham for the 1986 season but was only able to compete four times before losing his life while testing at Circuit Paul Ricard.
 He was the last person to die in a Formula One car until the weekend of the 1994 San Marino Grand Prix.